-Absolute accuracy was assessed using Non-Vegetated Vertical Accuracy (NVA) reporting designed to meet guidelines presented in the FGDC National Standard for Spatial Data Accuracy.
+Absolute accuracy was assessed using Non-Vegetated Vertical Accuracy (NVA) reporting designed to meet guidelines presented in the FGDC National Standard for Spatial Data Accuracy3.
 NVA compares known ground check point data that were withheld from the calibration and post-processing of the lidar point cloud to the triangulated surface generated by the classified lidar point cloud as well as the derived gridded bare earth DEM.
-NVA is a measure of the accuracy of lidar point data in open areas where the lidar system has a high probability of measuring the ground surface and is evaluated at the 95% confidence interval (1.96 \ RMSE), as shown in Table 11.
+NVA is a measure of the accuracy of lidar point data in open areas where the lidar system has a high probability of measuring the ground surface and is evaluated at the 95% confidence interval (1.96 RMSE), as shown in Table 11.

-The mean and standard deviation (sigma $\sigma$ ) of divergence of the ground surface model from quality assurance point coordinates are also considered during accuracy assessment.
+The mean and standard deviation (sigma σ) of divergence of the ground surface model from quality assurance point coordinates are also considered during accuracy assessment.
 These statistics assume the error for x, y and z is normally distributed, and therefore the skew and kurtosis of distributions are also considered when evaluating error statistics.
-For the USGS 3DEP King County, Washington Delivery 1 survey, 59 ground check points were withheld from the calibration and post processing of the lidar point cloud, with resulting non-vegetated vertical accuracy of 0.196 feet (0.060 meters) as compared to classified LAS, and 0.195 feet (0.060 meters) as compared to the bare earth DEM, with 95% confidence (Figure 8, Figure 9).
+For the USGS 3DEP King County, Washington Delivery 2 survey, 25 ground check points were withheld from the calibration and post processing of the lidar point cloud, with resulting non-vegetated vertical accuracy of 0.234 feet (0.071 meters) as compared to classified LAS, and 0.270 feet (0.082 meters) as compared to the bare earth DEM, with 95% confidence (Figure 8, Figure 9).

-NV5 Geospatial also assessed absolute accuracy using 34 ground control points.
+NV5 Geospatial also assessed absolute accuracy using 27 ground control points.
 Although these points were used in the calibration and post-processing of the lidar point cloud, they still provide a good indication of the overall accuracy of the lidar dataset, and therefore have been provided in Table 11 and Figure 10.
+Please note that the Delivery 1 dataset included one ground control point that has been removed in this Delivery 2 dataset due to survey instrument error.